LSanten/LSanten.github.io/_mms-md/COLLECTION-ILLUSTRATIONS-CONSCIOUS-ENGINEERING.md

 layout: default
 show_date_lastchanged_updatedauto: YES, NO, NO
 subtitle: For environmental & social justice...
-title: An loosely structured collection of my visual works in the engineering realm
+title: A loosely structured collection of my visual works in the engineering realm
 ---
-# An loosely structured collection of my visual works in the engineering realm
+# A loosely structured collection of my visual works in the engineering realm
 ## For environmental & social justice...

 ### My attempt to visualize supply chains and the externalities of the engineering economy